lewishowles/components/src/components/messaging/modal-dialog/modal-dialog.md

 ### `focusDialogOnOpen`

 - type: `boolean`
-- default: `true`
+- default: `false`

-When opening the dialog, determine whether to focus the dialog itself, or the first focusable element within it.
+When `true`, focus the dialog itself when it opens.
+When `false`, an autofocus descendant receives focus when provided; otherwise, the dialog receives focus.

 ### `inert`